-- If you change this attribute while Infoprint Server is running, stop all Infoprint Server daemons and restart Infoprint Server.
-Be sure to wait for all daemons to stop before restarting Infoprint Server. - If you use Infoprint Central and change this attribute, restart the z/OS HTTP Server.
+- 1. If you change this attribute while Infoprint Server is running, stop all Infoprint Server daemons and restart Infoprint Server.
+Be sure to wait for all daemons to stop before you restart Infoprint Server. - 2.
+If you use Infoprint Central and change this attribute, restart the IBM HTTP Server Powered by Apache.